Cerebellum-Network/Cere-Freeport/README.md

 ## Modules overview

 Building your own custom secure asset solutions for NFT's is challenging and very hard to decentralize.
-Cere Freeport is the all-in-one solution that helps you to launch NFT-backed features into your app much faster, all the features including minting NFT's, uploading NFT-based assets to Cere DDC (decentralized data cloud), configuring royalties, and even enabling permissioned NFT!
+Cere Freeport is the all-in-one solution that helps you to launch NFT-backed features into your app much faster, all the features including minting NFT's, uploading NFT-based assets to Cere DDC (Decentralized Data Cloud), configuring royalties, and even enabling permissioned NFT!
 The documentations below are the starting points (will be continously updated in the coming days):

 |Name|Description|Status|Documentation|
 |---|---|---|---|